-- Report strangers to proper authorities. - Avoid getting into vulnerable, not exit situations. - Call when confronted by suspicious or threatening people. - Keep your residence hall room locked. - Walk in groups of at least two or call (575) 399-2033 for an escort. - Walk with confidence and avoid walking in dark, unlit areas. - Engrave valuables with identification numbers. - Identify your textbooks in several places. - Familiarize yourself with locations of telephones.
+- Report strangers to proper authorities. - Avoid getting into vulnerable, no exit situations. - Call when confronted by suspicious or threatening people. - Keep your residence hall room locked. - Walk in groups of at least two or call (575) 399-2033 for an escort. - Walk with confidence and avoid walking in dark, unlit areas. - Engrave valuables with identification numbers. - Identify your textbooks in several places. - Familiarize yourself with locations of telephones. - Lock your vehicles.